ids1024/whitakers-words-android/README.md

 To provide such I toolchain, I've built a [docker image](https://hub.docker.com/r/ids1024/ada-android/), which you can download and use, or [build yourself](https://github.com/ids1024/ada-android-docker) (given enough CPU time and disk space).

-A compiled version of words 1.97FC is included in assets/words.
-Or you can run `./build-words-docker.sh` to download the docker image and build words.
+You can run `./build-words-docker.sh` to download the docker image and build words.

 ### Compiling the app